-- 9. Select the Test type: - Ping test: Tests connectivity by sending an ICMP echo request to the hostname or IP address specified in Ping host.
-You can also optionally change the number of bytes in the Ping payload size.

-- DNS test: Tests connectivity by sending a DNS query to the specified DNS server. - HTTP test: Tests connectivity by sending an HTTP or HTTPS GET request to the URL specified in Web servers.
-The URL should take the format of http[s]://hostname/ [path]. - Test DNS servers configured for this interface: Tests connectivity by sending a DNS query to the DNS servers configured for this interface. - Test the interface status: The interface is considered to be down based on: - Down time: The amount of time that the interface can be down before this test is considered to have failed.
+- Test another interface's status: Allows you to test another interface's status, to create a failover or coupled relationship between interfaces.
+If Test another interface's status is selected: - For Test Interface, select the alternate interface to be tested. - For IP version, select the alternate interface's IP version.
+This allows you to determine the alternate interface's status for a particular IP version. - For Expected status, select whether the expected status of the alternate interface is Up or Down.
+For example, if Expected status is set to Down, but the alternate interface is determined to be up, then this test will fail. - Ping test: Tests connectivity by sending an ICMP echo request to the hostname or IP address specified in Ping host.
+You can also optionally change the number of bytes in the Ping payload size. - DNS test: Tests connectivity by sending a DNS query to the specified DNS server. - HTTP test: Tests connectivity by sending an HTTP or HTTPS GET request to the URL specified in Web servers.
+The URL should take the format of http[s]://hostname/[path]. - Test DNS servers configured for this interface: Tests connectivity by sending a DNS query to the DNS servers configured for this interface. - Test the interface status: The interface is considered to be down based on: - Down time: The amount of time that the interface can be down before this test is considered to have failed.